A Quick Guide to getting started with SCINet

 HPC Clusters on SCINet

-Cluster name Location Login Nodes Transfer Nodes Ceres Ames, IA ceres.scinet.usda.gov ceres-dtn.scinet.usda.gov Atlas Starkville, MS atlas-login.hpc.msstate.edu atlas-dtn.hpc.msstate.edu TBD Beltsville, MD TBD TBD -
+Cluster Name Location Login Nodes Transfer Nodes Ceres Ames, IA ceres.scinet.usda.gov ceres-dtn.scinet.usda.gov Atlas Starkville, MS atlas-login.hpc.msstate.edu atlas-dtn.hpc.msstate.edu -

 Logging In

-All users should have received their login credentials in an email.
-If you have not, please email the Virtual Research Support Core at scinet_vrsc@USDA.GOV.
+If you have recieved your login credentials in an email, this guide will help you get connected to SCINet.
+Otherwise, please email the Virtual Research Support Core at scinet_vrsc@USDA.GOV for assistance.

 -